cmc-labo/flux/README.md

 # Flux Language

-> [!NOTE]
-> This project is unrelated to the Flux image model (Black Forest Labs) or the InfluxData query language.

 Flux is a high-performance, AI-native programming language designed to bridge the gap between Python's developer productivity and Rust's runtime efficiency.

 > **Performance Goal**: Minimize Python interpreter overhead in AI orchestration by providing a lean, Rust-powered execution environment for Tensor workloads.